 Students can usually recall knowledge – what’s in their textbook.
 But nowadays, examiners deliberately set questions in situations that students have never seen to see if they can apply knowledge.
 As teachers know, that is something most students struggle with.
 School reports sometimes say: ‘to improve, [name] needs to apply her knowledge better’.
 But is that what separates more ‘able’ students?
 Or can we teach all students to apply?

-We believe you can teach Apply – as a thinking strategy.
+We believe you can teach the thinking processes involved in applying.
 Essentially, we break down what more expert students do and then give students instruction and practice.
 For Apply, we have adapted the problem solving process popularised by mathematician George Polya.

 >>Teach apply:Practice Books